dljn/BandE/README.md

-# B-and-E
+# BandE
-two letters and the stuff between, knitting their way to a better world
+two letters and the stuff between